mtfront/mtfront/content/posts/2024-07/3-book-system-design-interview-1.md

     - any read returns a most updated write data item. **client never see out-of-date data.**
     - Achieved by forcing a replica not accept new reads/writes until every replica has agreed on current write.
     - Not ideal for highly available systems because it could block new operations
-- **Week consistency**: subsequent read operations may not see the most updated value
+- **Weak consistency**: subsequent read operations may not see the most updated value
 - **Eventual consistency**
     - a specific form of weak consistency.
 Given enough time, all updates are propagated and all replicas are consistent.
     - Allows inconsistent values to enter the system